philipturner/molecular-renderer/Documentation/Overview.md

 - Exporting animations to GIF for conversion to MP4 in [Shotcut](https://shotcut.org/)
   - Room for improvement: integration with Blender, or exporting to other code bases for proper animation
 - PDB and MMP parser
-- MRSimulation codec for efficiently serializing molecular dynamics trajectories
+- `MRSimulation` codec for efficiently serializing molecular dynamics trajectories
-- ‘Diamondoid’ API that automatically forms sp3 bonds from a group of carbon nucleus positions
+- `Diamondoid` API that automatically forms sp3 bonds from a group of carbon nucleus positions
   - Performs rotations and assigns bulk velocities to rigid bodies
-  - API will be replaced with 'HDL' geometry compiler
+  - API will be replaced with `HDL` geometry compiler

 Planned Features:
 - Written in Swift, but exporting C symbols.
-These can be used for other languages, such as by the Python ‘ctypes’ library
+These can be used in other languages, such as by the Python `ctypes` library
+  - All software uses C symbols under the hood, even C++ and Rust.
+These are what makes up dynamic libraries (`.dylib` or `.dll`).
 - Rewritten molecular dynamics simulator
   - Combines MM3, MM4, MMFF parameters
   - C-H, C-C, C-Si, Si-Si, C-Ge, Ge-Ge, C-N, N-N, C-Cl bonds